damiankryzia71/project-portfolio/Data Structures and Algorithms/Expression Stack Project/README.md

 * Type java ExpressionTest [your input here]

 * Implements a LinkedStack data structure in Java.
 * On execution, takes an input in the form of an infix mathematical expression in the command line.
 It can convert the infix expression into a postfix expression, as well as evaluate a postfix expression using the implemented stack.
+It also executes a series of tests to test the conversion and evaluation of expressions.